 After completing the task, wipe off any compound on the surface, and admire your work.

-Similar to buffing, make sure the area is cleared off of any items and wiped clean with soapy water.
-Take a few moments to assess the depth of the scratch.
+Similar to buffing, make sure the area is cleared off of any items and wiped clean with soap water.
+Take a few moments to assess the depth of the scratches.
 While you’re at it, make sure to inspect the rest of the countertop to look for other scratches you might not have noticed before.

 If replacing your countertops is the only option, check our portfolio to admire our quartz projects and make your choice.